 DIGESTIVE ENZYMES: So if a major issue with SIBO is undigested food particles, it would make sense that you need to break down your food better.
 As HCL and other enzymes are often compromised with SIBO (and we also make less as we age) these can help tremendously.
 It also help to gain more nutrition from foods, as malnutrition is a side effect of SIBO with the bacteria competing for the nutrients.

 I wrote a whole post here about what digestive enzymes to take and when.
+I highly recommend trying BETA TCP as it helps a sluggish gallbladder process fats— there is a lot of research pointing to gallbladder issues leading to SIBO.

 MEGASPORE BIOTIC: As discussed above, it has proven to be the best in my experience and most practitioners I’ve talked to in regards to treating SIBO.
 It really helps to kill off bad bacteria, and maintain the balance between good and bad.
+Previously only available through a practitioner, you can now purchase here.

 EAT MOSTLY COOKED VEGGIES: Raw foods, high in fiber, are not your friend.
 If you do eat them, I recommend taking Veggie Gest by Enzymedica.